rust-lang/rfcs/text/0000-rand-crate-redesign.md

 Evaluate options for the future of `rand` regarding both cryptographic and non-cryptographic uses.

-There is a strawman design which implements or demonstrates many of the changes suggested in this document, but is not entirely in-sync with the suggestions here.
+There is a strawman revision which implements or demonstrates many of the changes suggested in this document, but is not entirely in-sync with the suggestions here.